 The Upward Mobility Cohort RFI application period has ended.
-Applicants will be notified about whether they have been selected as finalists on October 19, 2020.
+Applicants have been notified about whether they have been selected as finalists as of October 19, 2020.

 The full RFI can be accessed below.
 The RFI focuses on three main areas:

 - Commitment to mobility and equity.
 It is important that counties demonstrate commitment to upward mobility and racial equity and, ideally, a history of addressing these issues.
 In your response, include at least one example of a county project that sought to increase upward mobility and address racial inequities, and describe its impact.

 - What value would this engagement bring to your county and community?

 - How does your county and its leadership currently prioritize boosting the upward mobility of residents through your programs, policies, and investments?